AndyObtiva/glimmer-dsl-web/README.md

 require 'glimmer-dsl-web/samples/hello/hello_world.rb'
 ```

-If the `<body></body>` element (where the Glimmer GUI DSL adds elements by default) is not available when the JS file is loading, you need to put the code inside a `Document.ready? do; end` (but, it is recommended that you load the JS file after the parent element like `<body></body>` is in the page already for faster performance, which is guaranteed automatically by using `glimmer_component`, mentioned in details below):
+If the `<body></body>` element (where the Glimmer HTML DSL adds elements by default) is not available when the JS file is loading, you need to put the code inside a `Document.ready? do; end` (but, it is recommended that you load the JS file after the parent element like `<body></body>` is in the page already for faster performance, which is guaranteed automatically by using `glimmer_component`, mentioned in details below):

 ```ruby
 require 'glimmer-dsl-web'